 Travis McGee is a world-weary private investigator trying to help boat skipper friend Van Harder salvage his reputation that sank when his boat ran aground, resulting in a death that might have been faked.

 Hannibal Heyes and Kid Curry, two of the most wanted outlaws in the history of the West, are popular "with everyone except the railroads and the banks", since "in all the trains and banks ...
 See full summary »

 A mother goes to Hollywood to find her runaway daughter.
 The Vice Squad discovers that a dangerous gangster has turned the girl into one of his junkie teen prostitutes.
 The Squad also investigates illegal betting and a BDSM pornographer.

 Leon Isaac Kennedy

-Nightime soap opera involving The Yellow Rose, a 200,000 acre ranch in Texas operated by the offspring of the founder, Wade Champion.
-His sons (Roy and Quisto) and his 29-year old widow, Colleen run the ranch when they are not fighting each other.
+Nightime soap opera involving The Yellow Rose, a two hundred thousand acre ranch in Texas operated by the children of the founder, Wade Champion.
+His sons (Roy and Quisto) and his twenty-nine-year-old widow, Colleen run the ranch when they are not fighting each other.
 Written by

 J.E.
 McKillop <firstname.lastname@example.org>